-The good times and opportunities that adolescent children have may well make you feel very middle-aged.
-Their physical strength is increasing at a time when yours may well be waning.
-Jealousy can be the hidden fuel for all sorts of arguments and trouble.
+The good times and opportunities that adolescent children have may well make parents feel old.
+Jealousy can cause all sorts of arguments and trouble.

 Adolescent children are exploring life, but need a base to come back to.
 Home should be somewhere they feel safe, where they will be protected, cared for and taken seriously.

 Parents need to agree between themselves about their basic values and rules, and support each other in applying them.
-It is difficult for a teenager to respect parents who are always at each other's throats or undermining each other.
-A common trap is for one parent to ally themselves with their child against the other parent.
-This usually leads to constant trouble.
+It is difficult for a teenager to respect parents who are always arguing or undermining each other.

 Adults need to be a source of advice, sympathy and comfort.
-A teenager needs to know that his or her parents will not automatically jump down their throat with a judgement, a criticism or routine advice.
-Listening comes first.
+A teenager needs to know that his or her parents will not automatically judge or criticise them, or just provide routine advice, without listening to them and providing understanding and support.

 - Clear, so everybody knows where they stand.